Course Introduction

 Problems & Solutions

-You can think of the gray boxes (and the pinkish one) as modules in Eramba, which are roughly grouped into two categories: Solutions and Problems.
+Looking at the diagram below, you can think of the gray boxes (and the pinkish one) as modules in Eramba, which are roughly grouped into two categories: Solutions and Problems.
 The reason most GRC professionals have a job is because there are problems in the organization where they work; in Eramba, those are primarily Risks, Compliance Requirements, and Data moving around.

 Solutions is the term we use in eramba to document what is actually being done in the organization today.
 Eramba requires the reality of the present, not a miracle GRC project that might exist in the future, to address these problems.
 Here is where Internal Controls play a very important role.